 The InSport club programme is part of the broader InSport project, which aims to support the physical activity, sport, and leisure sectors delivering inclusively of disabled people.
 Disability Sport Wales know that the majority of adults get to experience great quality sport opportunity within a club environment, and that disabled people may not want to just play sport within a disability sport or impairment specific club or session.
 The purpose for the InSport club programme is therefore to support clubs in developing their provision so that it includes disabled people with clubs structures which provide the best opportunities to the community, increase participation and membership, enable larger sections of the community to become involved within a voluntary governance role, and continue to provide great sport across Wales.

-What do you need to become a Disability Champion Inclusive Cricket Club
+What do you need to become a Disability Inclusive Cricket Club

-Being an inclusive cricket club will help assist you to a number of funding streams and grants from local authorities.
+Being an inclusive cricket club may also help you assist you to a number of funding streams and grants from local authorities.

-If you are interested in becoming an Disability Champion Inclusive Cricket Club.
+If you are interested in becoming an Disability Inclusive Cricket Club, please contact Les Randall: